You are now in the main content area

 We are committed to providing accessible learning and employment spaces for students, employees, and community members.
 We abide by the core principles of the Accessibility for Ontarians with Disabilities Act (AODA) (external link) of dignity, independence, integration, and equal opportunity.

-The Truth and Reconciliation Commission (TRC) (external link) describes reconciliation as establishing and maintaining a mutually respectful relationship between Aboriginal and non-Aboriginal peoples in Canada, a relationship that does not currently exist.
+The Truth and Reconciliation Commission (TRC) (external link) describes reconciliation as establishing and maintaining a mutually respectful relationship between Indigenous and non-Indigenous peoples in Canada, a relationship that does not currently exist.
 We are committed to responding to the TRC’s Calls to Action, the structural transformation of colonial institutions, and the success of Indigenous students, faculty, staff, and community members.